Skip to main content

 Botany of Nations at The Academy of Natural Sciences

 It’s not a pop quiz.
 (Or is it…?)
-What do you remember about Lewis and Clarke?
+What do you know about Lewis and Clarke?

 You probably remember that President Thomas Jefferson tasked Meriwether Lewis and William Clark with exploring the United States’ western territories after the Louisiana Purchase.
 But did you know that Philadelphia’s Academy of Natural Sciences is home to almost all of the explorers’ original journals and preserved specimens?
 And that the Corps of Discovery has the Indigenous peoples living out west to thank for much of the plant knowledge that they brought back?